nhatthm/n26godog/README.md

 - `^n26 receives a login request with username "([^"]+)", password "([^"]+)" and device id "([^"]+)" but the credentials is wrong`
 - `^n26 receives a login request with username "([^"]+)", password "([^"]+)" and device id "([^"]+)" but no one confirms login`
 - `^n26 receives a success login request with username "([^"]+)", password "([^"]+)" and device id "([^"]+)"`
+- `^n26 receives a refresh token request but the token is invalid`
+- `^n26 receives a success refresh token request`

 ### Transactions